lnmichalic/CV/README.md

 Combination of charisma and empathy that lends itself to effective leadership, with a 'no man left behind' mantra

 #### Quick Study
-Insatiable curiosity and a drive to learn, mixed together to make for an adaptive candidate to any setting.
+Insatiable curiosity and a drive to learn, mixed together to make for an adaptive candidate in any setting.

 ## Education